gatechain/gatechain-docs/en/gatechain-asset.md

 Issued assets are stored on GateChain in in the form of tokens.
 Any asset should comply with GateChain's Token Management Standards.

 Asset owners can additionally issue, burn, and freeze/unfreeze their assets.
-These functions incur fees, paid in GateChain Tokens.
+These functions incur fees, paid in GateTokens.

 > Before following the asset management standards introduced in this document, you have to generate or add an operation key in your Command Line Interface（CLI).